ar-io/ar-io-marketplace-process/docs/adr/ADR-004-intent-based-workflow.md

     createdAt = 1234567890,      -- Timestamp
     resolvedAt = nil,            -- When resolved
-    failureReason = nil,         -- Error if failed forwardedTags = { ... }      -- Context for this transfer
+    failureReason = nil,         -- Error if failed orderParams = { ... }        -- Context for this transfer
 }
 ```